-The set $\mathcal{X}$ denotes the sequence of input tokens in the question. $P_\theta(x_i \mid x_{<i})$ represents the model’s probability of generating the input token $x_i$ conditioned on all preceding input tokens. \item \textbf{RLVR + Additional Assessor Model}: a separate model trained to predict the target model’s correctness probability from the question alone. \item \textbf{RLVR + Probe}: a two-layer MLP probe trained on frozen hidden states to output confidence.
+Here, $\mathcal{X}$ denotes the sequence of input tokens in the question, and $P_\theta(x_i \mid x_{<i})$ represents the model's probability of generating token $x_i$ conditioned on all preceding input tokens. \item \textbf{Probe}: a two-layer MLP probe trained on frozen hidden states to predict confidence. \end{itemize}